KernelSU-Modules-Repo/asl/README.md

 - What is a developer's private key?
 Developer private key obtained from the developers repository

+- Release attestation
-- release attention As long as immutable publishing is enabled, there will be
+(json) As long as immutable publishing is enabled, there will be

 - Developer private key signing, automated signing by KAM.